 Lack of an Aggressive Sole

-Sometimes you need some extra traction on the trail, these shoes don’t have the same style of aggressive soles as other “trail runners” will have.
+Sometimes, you need some extra traction on the trail, and these shoes don’t have the same style of aggressive soles as other “trail runners” will have.

-While they don’t bother me currently anyone who is OCD will probably despise the different approach to lacing running across and up your foot instead of straight up.
+While they don’t bother me, anyone who is OCD will probably despise the different approach to lacing running across and up your foot instead of straight up.

-I can say in all my initial wearing it feels like this lacing makes them feel much more a part of my foot and nothing bad to say.
+In all my initial wearing them feels like this lacing makes them feel much more like a part of my foot, and nothing wrong to say.

 Video Review: KURU Chicane